-Sugar Factory is best known for their Courture pop drink collections, loaded with a variety of candy and other sweets.
+Sugar Factory is best known for its Couture pop drink collections, loaded with a variety of candy and other sweets.
 The food is decent and the desert is pretty elaborate, as well.
 Don’t expect to be spending nothing here, though.
 We wound up splitting a drink that was over $30.

-If you’re really looking for some high quality cuts of steak, New York City is going to be your meat paradise!
-Our personal all time favorite steak restaurant in NYC is Del Frisco’s Double Eagle Steakhouse – never had a such an amazing steak before and we’d consider it as one of the best restaurants in NYC!
+If you’re really looking for some high-quality cuts of steak, New York City is going to be your meat paradise!
+Our personal all-time favorite steak restaurant in NYC is Del Frisco’s Double Eagle Steakhouse – never had such an amazing steak before and we’d consider it as one of the best restaurants in NYC!

 A few other favorites we’d recommend are Wolfgang’s Steakhouse and Quality Meats.

 Burn Those Calories Off With A Walk In Time Square

 You’ll probably recognize Times Square as the annual destination for the ball drop during New Year’s Eve.
 Aside from that fact, it is a major commercial intersection with billboards and advertisements in every direction you look, giving it popular names like “The Center of the Universe”, “the heart of The Great White Way”, and the “heart of the world”.

 Do you know what’s even more fun than just taking a basic stroll through New York City’s Time Square?
 If you’re staying at a hotel that’s walking distance, take their bathrobes and go walk around.
 It’s great because NO ONE looks at you twice…as if it’s a normal occurrence to look like that in NYC (because it kind of is…).
 It was one of our most memorable moments while in the city!